-A legitimate MSP will come take a look at your existing hardware and software and lay out a plan for anything that needs replaced, fixed, or updated.
+A legitimate MSP will come to take a look at your existing hardware and software and lay out a plan for anything that needs to be replaced, fixed or updated.
 The goal of an MSP should be to work with what you have and act as a true business partner, not try to nickel and dime you to death.
-If you have a couple computers that need replaced in order for the MSP to successfully support your network, that’s normal.
+If you have a couple of computers that need to be replaced in order for the MSP to successfully support your network, that’s normal.
 If an MSP comes in and wants to replace everything, from printers to routers to software, without first auditing the infrastructure you DO have, steer clear.

 What accreditation and certifications does your company have as an MSP?

 It’s always smart to vet your options when it comes to partnering with a new company.
 You don’t want to sign an agreement with an MSP that isn’t certified in some of the basics, such as CompTIA’s A+, Network+, and Security+; various Microsoft certifications, like MTA and MCSA; and server infrastructure certifications like MCSE.

 The number of U.S. data breach incidents tracked in 2017 hit a new record high of 1,579 breaches, according to the 2017 Data Breach Year-End Review released by the Identity Theft Resource Center (ITRC) and CyberScout.
 The review indicates a drastic upturn of 44.7 percent increase over the record-high figures reported for 2016.

 In this day and age, you HAVE to make sure your company’s data is protected.
 With hackers seeking financial gain by holding your information ransom, you’ve got to ensure the MSP you partner with has a solid data security policy.
 Ask how they’ve tested their security plan and how they monitor risks for your company.
 If you sense any type of hesitation or confusion, move on.
 Risking your data for an inexperienced MSP isn’t worth it.

 What happens if the engineer assigned to you leaves the MSP?